 The dawn of a new year has us appreciating new beginnings.
 New projects and fresh starts often need persistence and courage to get them off the ground.
 The beginning of EMDR therapy was no exception as Francine Shapiro, Ph.D., laid the foundation for this therapy even in the midst of doubts and questions.
+In 1987, she made Dr. Shapiro made the observation that eye movements can reduce the intensity of disturbing thoughts in certain condition.
 In the beginning stages of projects or endeavors, it is important to be curious, open-minded, and hopeful for future change.
+We believe Francine followed her curiosity in this way and after studying this effect further, published her success in using EMDR as a treatment in 1989 in the “Journal of Traumatic Stress.”
 Dr. Shapiro and early EMDR clinicians demonstrated these qualities by researching and pursuing client success while developing the principles of EMDR therapy.
 We want to honor Dr. Shapiro’s courage, persistence, and curiosity by sharing a collection of resources below.
 Included are valuable academic and popular writings, videos, podcasts, and book contributions.

 Peer-Reviewed Research Articles, Sole Author: